 True Link is a third-party vendor that provides debit cards.
 When you sign up for a card, we’ll be creating your account with True Link, and they will send you a card in the mail.
 Indivisible will be transferring 90% of the money you raise in ActBlue to your True Link card as a grant to your group so that you can buy supplies and other materials to support your group’s activities.

 + I’m having trouble using my True Link card.
 What do I do?

-For any other problems with the True Link platform or card, you can contact their customer service at 1-800-299-7646 or send an email to email@example.com.
+If you have any issues with the True Link platform or card, you can contact their customer service at 1-800-299-7646 or send an email to firstname.lastname@example.org.
 The support team is fully staffed Monday - Friday 7AM - 5PM PT.
 True Link also has a smaller staff on the weekends that returns voicemails and emails during business hours.
 If at any time you try to reach True Link and are not able to, you can leave a voicemail or send an email, and True Link will return your message in a timely manner.

 + How do we access the money we raise?

 Each group will receive a debit card that you’ll be able to use to access the funds you raise through your ActBlue page.
 We’ll send you the card after you start raising funds through ActBlue.
 We will receive funds you raise through ActBlue every two weeks, and you will see it live in your debit card soon after.
 Please note that we are unable to transfer less than $5.
 If this is the case, these funds will be added to your next transfer.

 + When will I get the funds on my card?
 How can I check my balance?